Menu

 Picture

 Herbal Medicine is an essential part of Traditional Chinese Veterinary Medicine.
 In China, TCVM treatment consists of 30% acupuncture and 70% Chinese herbal medicine.
-Chinese herbal medicine has a rich history extending over several thousands of years and has proven to be an effective treatment modality.
+Chinese herbal medicine has a rich history extending over several thousand years and has proven to be an effective treatment modality.

 Many formulas we use in practice today were developed many thousands of years ago.
 Some were developed for both animals and people, while others were developed specifically for animals.
-Formulas are used more commonly than individual herb so the actions of the herbs are balanced and the actions of one herb, say a warming herb, are not as damaging to the body because it is counter acted by a cooling herb.
-This balance can also be accomplished with diet ( see the Nutritional consult page)
+Formulas are used more commonly than individual herb, so the actions of the herbs are balanced, and the actions of one herb, say a warming herb, are not as damaging to the body because it is counteracted by a cooling herb.
+This balance can also be accomplished with diet ( see the Food Therapy page)

-All our herbal formulas come from Jing Tang and we can guarantee their quality.
-There are no illegal or environmentally controversial substances in our herbal products ie (no ephedra or rhino horn).
+All our herbal formulas come from Jing Tang Herbal in Ocala, Florida.
+Jing Tang products are made from high-grade herbs cultivated in pollution-free areas, screened and tested multiple times for purity and safety.
+There are no illegal or environmentally controversial substances in our herbal products, ie, no ephedra or rhino horn.

 5 E Fish Hospital !